Full-time: 2 years

 Examples of work

-Explore our galleries of MA Art Therapy at Derby, with images of the Big Show 2016, Big Wood project, Independent Scholarship Exhibitions and studio spaces.
+Explore our galleries of MA Art Therapy at Derby, with images of the MA Art Therapy Exhibition 2017, Big Wood project, Independent Scholarship Exhibitions and studio spaces.

 We’re proud to say that our courses are closely mapped against the health and social care sector.
 This ensures that our curriculum is up-to-date, providing you with the assurance that your learning is current and relevant.
 This does mean that we do have to respond to national changes such as government policy.
 As a result, some of the information about our courses may change.
 Please check the website for the latest information.